daniyalmalikoo7/web3.0/readme.md

         -   Ethers library is going to allow us to interact with blockchain and our smart contract

         - react-icons to make use of required react icons(used in sidebar for mobile view)

 Things required to interact with our ethereum smart contract are "ABI (CONTRACT APPLICATION BINARY INTERFACE), contractAddress)

+- Transactions has the transaction card component - it includes a gif corresponding to the keyword type (for gif we will use giphy developer api)